johnshearing/bioelectocracy/README.md

 Of course other nations with their own game theorists ignore the show and also create their own show of insanity in order to prevent being gamed.

+Been wondering about the inteligence in evolution.
+Where does it come from.
+Marvel at the intelligence of a single cell to navigate morphous space to reach it's target form.
+What if what we view as the evolution of man is really just morphegenesis of the human super-organism as it grows to it's target form.

+Still, where is the target form image (the blueprint) that the human super-organism is reading?
+Is it all just guided by aggrigated preference?
+Are other super-organisms hacking our collective morphogenesis?